mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/datagate-rpc-protocol.md

 ---
-title: DataGate RPC Protocol Highlights
+title: "Datagate RPC Protocol: A Comprehensive Guide"
-description: This document highlights the key aspects of the DataGate RPC Protocol, including its architecture, communication methods, and how it facilitates remote procedure calls in distributed systems.
+description: "Explore the Datagate RPC Protocol for efficient remote procedure calls.
+Learn setup, usage, and best practices in this detailed guide."
 ---

 DataGate is a Client/Server middleware providing database access to .NET applications.